se-for-sci/se-for-sci.github.io/content/week6/git.md

  git branch <new-branch-name> 6ed6b75

-HEAD is now at 41f8d80 Commiting file3
+HEAD is now at 41f8d80 Committing file3
 ```

 You see that git is not happy because you didn't create a branch for all these